harangp/movenet-mocap/README.md

 ![motin capture data in IndexedDB](images/indexedDExample.png)

-To stop it, just press **stop logging**.
+To stop recording, just press **stop logging**.
 Pretty simple.

-You can download the saved session in CSV format by pressing the "download session" button.
+You can download the saved session in CSV format by pressing the "**download session**" button.
 Give it some time, there can be lot's of data.

 ### Development controls